 Best quote: “It’s a tradition, like the parade, if the parade decided it was gay, moved out, and abandoned its entire family.” —Chandler

 What they ate: Pumpkin pie, apple pie, a Hershey bar (for a still-unsatisfied Joey), and presumably a helluva lot of food prior.

-Fun fact: Douglas Looper, who played the paramedic that wheels Chandler into the hospital, appeared as an extra numerous times throughout Friends, including Season 3’s “The One with Ross’ Thing” as a firefighter when Phoebe was seeing firefighter Vince, Season 6’s “The One Where Chandler Can’t Cry” as the vampire in Ursula’s porno movie, and in Season 8’s “The One Where Rachel Has Baby, Part 1” as the husband of the woman who’s having very mild contractions.
+Fun fact: Douglas Looper, who played the paramedic who wheels Chandler into the hospital, appeared as an extra numerous times throughout Friends, including Season 3’s “The One with Ross’ Thing” as a firefighter when Phoebe was seeing firefighter Vince, Season 6’s “The One Where Chandler Can’t Cry” as the vampire in Ursula’s porno movie, and in Season 8’s “The One Where Rachel Has a Baby, Part 1” as the husband of the woman who’s having very mild contractions.

 Why it’s No. 1: The walk down bad Thanksgiving memory lane was brought on by the classic “everyone say what they’re thankful for” go-round at the end of many turkey day meals.
-Plus, the look back at the cast in the ’80s and ’90s, bad wigs and all, is always satisfying, especially when it addresses an important change (like Monica’s weight loss), sets up a current romance (like Chandler and Monica’s), and when one character breaks form.
+Plus, the look back at the cast in the ’80s and ’90s, bad wigs and all, is always satisfying, especially when it addresses an important change (like Monica’s weight loss), when it sets up a current romance (like Chandler and Monica’s), and when one character breaks form.
 Because only love could get anally retentive Monica Geller to put a salmonella-filled object on her head.

-Correction: This post has been updated to accurately reflect that Rachel’s “other” sister, Amy, had been mentioned, but not by name and had not been seen before Season 9.
+Correction: This post has been updated to accurately reflect that Rachel’s “other” sister, Amy, had been mentioned, but not by name, and had not been seen before Season 9.
 The author maintains that it’s still a big oversight on the show’s part (though, if anyone, Christina Applegate is worth the wait).